Exhibitor Terms and Conditions

 Details of the organiser’s allocated contractors are given in the Exhibitors Guide.
 Any other contractors employed on site for the purposes of stand construction or connection of utilities must gain the permission of the organiser and in turn the venue.

 Set-up and breakdown of exhibition stands must only take place during the allocated times as given in the Exhibitors Guide.
-Exhibitors are not permitted to set up or dismantle stand displays or move merchandise within the hall while is it open to visitors.
-Specifically, exhibitors must not commence breakdown at the end of an exhibition before the visitors have vacated the hall.
+Exhibitors are not permitted to set up or dismantle stand displays or move merchandise within the hall while it is open to visitors.
+Specifically, exhibitors must not commence breakdown of the stand or displays at the end of exhibition before the visitors have vacated the hall.

 Children under 16 are not permitted to be in the hall during build-up or break-down.
 The presence of such children would negate the insurance cover of all parties present in the hall at the time and must be absolutely avoided.

-Children are permitted to attend the event on days which are open to the public, but must be supervised at all times, and are prohibited (with the exception of infants) from attending education sessions for their safety and comfort.
+Children are permitted to attend the event on days which are open to the public, but must be supervised by parents or guardians at all times, and are prohibited (with the exception of infants) from attending education sessions for their safety and comfort and the safety and comfort of other delegates.

 Exhibitors must not cause any aisle or emergency exit to be blocked in any way by their goods, displays or staff.
 In case of any dispute the decision of the duty fire officer is final.